mlciv/mlciv.github.io/pages/pages-root-folder/index.md

 # News
 - 11/2023: In Fall 2023, I taught NLP class~([CSCI-LING 5832](https://canvas.colorado.edu/courses/95371/)) with James Martin.
 I newly created course materials on LLMs, In-Context Learning, Dialogue Generation, etc.
-- 05/2023: We present our work including a slack-based dialogue simulation demo during the NSF site visit to iSAT.
 - 05/2023: Our paper on Question Generation accepted to [BEA'23](https://sig-edu.org/bea/2023)
 - 05/2023: A short paper on "Mind the Gap between the Application Track and the Real World" got accepted to [ACL'23](https://2023.aclweb.org/calls/main_conference/)
 - 04/2023: Our paper on "A Comparative Analysis of Automatic Speech Recognition